Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Minggu, 30 November 2025 15.33.11 UTC
+- WIB: Minggu, 30 November 2025 16.26.30 UTC
-- WITA: Minggu, 30 November 2025 16.33.11 UTC
+- WITA: Minggu, 30 November 2025 17.26.30 UTC
-- WIT: Minggu, 30 November 2025 17.33.11 UTC
+- WIT: Minggu, 30 November 2025 18.26.30 UTC

 Kutipan Inspiratif:
-"I failed in some subjects in exam, but my friend passed in all.
-Now he is an engineer in microsoft and i am the owner of microsoft."
+"Square has 4 ends triangle has 3 ends line has to ends life has one end but our friendship has no end!!!"

-Kategori: inspirational
+Kategori: friendship